taseo/plant-monitor/README.md

 ### To Do!

 1. Add project schematic to repository
-2. Add project image(s) to repository
-3. Add external clock to log sensors more accurately
+2. Add external clock to log sensors more accurately
-4. Add ability to read data via bluetooth connection
+3. Add ability to read data via bluetooth connection